 The Galleri blood test, developed by the company GRAIL, aims to detect cancers earlier by looking for abnormal DNA shed from cancer cells into the blood.

-So far, the blood test has only been trialled on people who have already been diagnosed with cancer, but this study will see if it can spot cancer in people without symptoms.
+So far, a lot of the research has been in people who have already been diagnosed with cancer.
+This study will assess if the test can spot cancer in people without symptoms.

 There has been a lot of excitement about the Galleri test, and it’s obvious to see why, but that can sometimes make it difficult to understand the full picture.

 What’s the Galleri blood test and how does it work?

 The Galleri test is a blood test that has the potential of detecting multiple types of cancer.
 It does this by looking for DNA found in the blood, called cell-free DNA (cfDNA), that’s shed by both tumour cells and healthy cells into the bloodstream.

 In order to only pick up on cfDNA that indicates the presence of cancer, Galleri uses modern genetic sequencing technology and artificial intelligence to scan for patterns of chemical changes in the cfDNA that come from cancer cells but aren’t found in healthy cells.

 Galleri is only available in the UK in research settings at the moment, because there are important questions that need answering before it’s known if it should be used more widely.